smcabrera/get_freaky/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release` to create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing
+This is my first gem so any suggestions, tips, pull request, etc. are greatly appreciated!

+0. Check out the code of conduct for contributors (TL;DR [be excellent to each other](http://giphy.com/gifs/POekkUcKs16gg/html5))
 1. Fork it ( https://github.com/[my-github-username]/get_freaky/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)